joncardasis/ChromaColorPicker/README.md

 ```

 ### Enable Grayscale Support
-An toggle button can be enabled/disabled to allow for grayscale selections by using the `supportsShadesOfGray` property.
+A toggle button can be enabled/disabled to allow for grayscale selections by using the `supportsShadesOfGray` property.

 ```Swift
 let neatColorPicker = ChromaColorPicker(frame: CGRect(x: 0, y: 0, width: 300, height: 300))